Are you putting milk in tea–yay or nay?

 Here are some ideas for what works for herbal tea with milk:

-- Chamomile, daffodil and valerian: these are sweet and balmy yet have strength so can handle milk’s creaminess.
+- Chamomile, daffodil, and valerian: these are sweet and balmy yet have strength so that they can handle milk’s creaminess.

-- Rooibos: this nutty and buttery tea is quite sweet already, and those are flavors that go well with milk in food as well.
+- Rooibos: this nutty and buttery tea is quite sweet already, and those are flavors that go well with milk in food.

 In general, never add milk to Japanese green teas or oolong as it is too complex.
 White teas are also too delicate.

-Fruit teas are tricky as they’re strong enough, but the sweetness is sharp, which could result in a sour taste when combined with milk.
+Fruit teas are tricky as they’re strong enough, but the sweetness is sharp, resulting in a sour taste when combined with milk.